 How much will I need my new parent life insurance policy to pay out?

 There are various things you’ll want to consider when working out the size of your life insurance policy as a new parent.

-In general, you’ll want the value of your life insurance pay-out to be around 10 times the value of your annual income.
-This will of course this will depend on things like the size and age of your family, as well as whether or not you are the main earner in your household.
+This will of course this will also depend on things like the size and age of your family, as well as whether or not you are the main earner in your household.

 If you are not the main earner and say you spend most of your time at home looking after your children, then this should factor into the nature of your life insurance policy.